-This text from Amos was used by James in the Jerusalem Council of Acts 15:16-17 to argue for an inclusion of Gentiles in the church without need for circumcision.
+James used this text from Amos in the Jerusalem Council (Acts 15:16-17) to argue for the inclusion of Gentiles in the church without requiring them to undergo circumcision.
 Yet notable differences remain between the two, as James does not quote Amos exactly.